Prosopagnosia: History

-A case of a prosopagnosia is "Dr P." in Oliver Sacks' 1985 book The Man Who Mistook His Wife for a Hat, though this is more properly considered to be one of a more general visual agnosia.
-Although Dr P. could not recognize his wife from her face, he was able to recognize her by her voice.
+A case of a prosopagnosia is "Dr P." in Oliver Sacks's 1985 book The Man Who Mistook His Wife for a Hat, though this is more properly considered more general visual agnosia.
+Although Dr P. could not recognize his wife by her face, he did recognize her voice.
 His recognition of pictures of his family and friends appeared to be based on highly specific features, such as his brother's square jaw and big teeth.
-Oliver Sacks himself had prosopagnosia, but did not know it for much of his life.
+Sacks himself had prosopagnosia, but did not know it for much of his life.

 The study of prosopagnosia has been crucial in the development of theories of face perception.
 Because prosopagnosia is not a unitary disorder (i.e., different people may show different types and levels of impairment), it has been argued that face perception involves a number of stages, each of which can cause qualitative differences in impairment that different persons with prosopagnosia may exhibit.

-This sort of evidence has been crucial in supporting the theory that there may be a specific face perception system in the brain.
+This sort of evidence has been crucial in supporting the theory that the brain has a specific face perception system.
 Most researchers agree that the facial perception process is holistic rather than featural, as it is for perception of most objects.
-A holistic perception of the face does not involve any explicit representation of local features (i.e., eyes, nose, mouth, etc.), but rather considers the face as a whole.
+A holistic perception of the face does not involve any explicit representation of local features (i.e., eyes, nose, mouth, etc.) but considers the face as a whole.

-As the prototypical face has a specific spatial layout (eyes are always located above nose, and nose located above mouth), it is beneficial to use a holistic approach to recognize individual/specific faces from a group of similar layouts.
+As the prototypical face has a specific spatial layout (eyes are always above nose, and nose above mouth), it is beneficial to use a holistic approach to recognize individual/specific faces from a group of similar layouts.
 This holistic processing of the face is exactly what is damaged in prosopagnosics.
-They are able to recognize the specific spatial layout and characteristics of facial features, but they are unable to process them as one entire face.
-This is counterintuitive to many people, as not everyone believes faces are "special" or perceived in a different way from other objects in the rest of the world.
-Though evidence suggests that other visual objects are processed in a holistic manner (e.g., dogs in dog experts), the size of these effects are smaller and are less consistently demonstrated than with faces.
-In a study conducted by Diamond and Carey, they showed this to be true by performing tests on dog-show judges.
-They showed pictures of dogs to the judges and to a control group and they then inverted those same pictures and showed them again.
-The dog-show judges had greater difficulty in recognizing the dogs once inverted compared to the control group; the inversion effect, the increased difficulty in recognizing a picture once inverted, was shown to be in effect.
-It was previously believed that the inversion effect was associated only with faces, but this study shows that it may apply to any category of expertise.
+They can recognize the specific spatial layout and characteristics of facial features but cannot process them as an entire face.
+This is counterintuitive to many people, as not everyone believes faces are "special" or perceived differently from other objects.
+Evidence suggests that other visual objects are processed in a holistic manner (e.g., dogs in dog experts), but the size of these effects is smaller and they are less consistently demonstrated than with faces.
+A study by Diamond and Carey found this to be true by performing tests on dog-show judges.
+They showed pictures of dogs to the judges and to a control group and then inverted the pictures and showed them again.
+The judges had greater difficulty recognizing the dogs once inverted compared to the control group; the inversion effect, the increased difficulty in recognizing a picture once inverted, was shown to be in effect.
+It was previously believed that the inversion effect was associated only with faces, but this study found that it may apply to any category of expertise.